Robbie Keane

-Keane scored 68 goals for the Republic of Ireland national team over an 18-year international career, making him the all-time record Irish scorer.
+Widely regarded as one of the best Irish players of all time, Keane scored 68 goals for the Republic of Ireland national team over an 18-year international career, making him the all-time record Irish scorer.
 His 146 caps is also an Irish record.
-Keane is the joint fifth-highest European international goalscorer of all time, and the only player in the history of world football to have scored at least one international goal in 19 consecutive years.
+Keane is the joint seventh-highest European international goalscorer of all time, and the only player in the history of world football to have scored at least one international goal in 19 consecutive years.
 Keane was the Republic of Ireland's top scorer at the 2002 FIFA World Cup with three goals as they reached the last 16, and also played at UEFA Euro 2012 and UEFA Euro 2016.
 Throughout his club and international career he was known for his goal celebration where he performed a cartwheel followed by a forward roll.

 After announcing his retirement from playing, Keane began his coaching career with the Ireland senior team as assistant manager under Mick McCarthy's management setup in November 2018.
 He also took on the role of assistant manager at Championship club Middlesbrough in 2019, with his former teammate Jonathan Woodgate as manager.
 He left both roles in 2020.
+He became the head coach of Maccabi Tel Aviv in June 2023, winning the Israeli Premier League and Toto Cup in his only season.
+He became the manager of Ferencvaros in January 2025 and won the Hungarian title at the end of the season.